ecspiegel/503-Clarity/clarity-original.md

 #### Market Reference Zones/Salary Ranges

-Market surveys utilized by COMPANY provide representation of comparable jobs, industry, revenue size, and geographic location and include the following: Mercer; Towers Watson; Western Management; Radford; HR Alliance and the Human Resource Association of the National Capital Area.
+Market surveys utilized by COMPANY provide representation of comparable jobs, industry, revenue size, and geographic location.
+The surveys include the following: Mercer, Towers Watson, Western Management, Radford, HR Alliance and the Human Resource Association of the National Capital Area.
 These surveys contain salary data and employee benefits information located in over 800 geographic regions.
-Our usage of and participation in these market surveys reinforces our commitment to maintaining competitive salary ranges.
+Our usage of and participation in these market surveys reinforce our commitment to maintaining competitive salary ranges.
 COMPANY’s Market Reference Zones (expressed in terms of a minimum, midpoint, and maximum) are compliant with FAR 31.205-6 and DCAA guidance (Contract Audit Manual, 5-1020.3, January 1994).
 COMPANY considers the entire range assigned to a particular grade to be adequate to attract and compensate fully competent job performers.

-COMPANY generally hires employees at salaries between the minimum and midpoint of the salary range.
+COMPANY hires employees at salaries between the minimum and midpoint of the salary range.
 However, there are times when an employee may be hired at a salary above the midpoint.
-Examples of circumstances where an employee may be hired above the midpoint include candidates with experience and education beyond the minimum required for the job, positions in a new or specialized field with a limited population of competent employees, or where specific contractual experience requirements are outside the market norms.
+Examples of circumstances where an employee may be hired above the midpoint include: candidates with experience and education beyond the minimum required for the job, positions in a new or specialized field with a limited population of competent employees, or where specific contractual experience requirements are outside the market norms.

 For existing employees, salary ranges provide the flexibility to address the variables described above and to accommodate factors that influence salary review decisions.
 These factors include length of service, elapsed time since last salary review, and individual performance.